yamilyn/SEI-Space-Invaders/README.md

 ![Space Invaders Screenshot Won](/big-idea/space-invaders-screenshot-won.png)

 ## Play the game
-[Clique here](https://yamilyn.github.io/SEI-Space-Invaders/) to see the game in action.
+[Click here](https://yamilyn.github.io/SEI-Space-Invaders/) to see the game in action.

 ### Instructions
 * Press the ***arrow keys*** ```left``` or ```right``` to move the ship.
 * Press ```spacebar``` to shoot.

-## Big idea
+## Development planning
-### Concept Wireframes
+### Wireframes
 ![Wireframe - Concept](/big-idea/Page-01-game-project-wireframe.jpg)
 ![Wireframe - Page 2 - Game over](/big-idea/Page-02-game-project-wireframe.jpg)

-### Use Stories:
+### User Stories:

 #### As a game player:
-* I want to find a quick instruction for the game.
+* I want to easily find the instructions for the game.
-* I want to find a start button.
+* I want to find the start button.
 * I want to find a FAQ menu with frequently answered questions.
 * I want to be able to play by using my keyboard.
 * I want to find a share button to share with my friends.
 * I want to see my earned points.
-* I want to be able to level up to the game.
+* I want to be able to level up in the game.

 ## Technologies Used